MJKWoolnough/parser/README.md

 }
 ```

+Parser is a type used to get tokens or phrases (collection of token) from an an
+input

 #### func  New

 ```go
 func New(t Tokeniser) Parser
 ```
+New creates a new Parser from the given Tokeniser

 #### func (*Parser) Accept

 ```go
 func (p *Parser) Accept(types ...TokenType) bool
 ```
+Accept will accept a token with one of the given types, returning true if one is
+read and false otherwise.

 #### func (*Parser) AcceptRun

 ```go
 func (p *Parser) AcceptRun(types ...TokenType) TokenType
 ```
+AcceptRun will keep Accepting tokens as long as they match one of the given
+types.

+It will return the type of the token that made it stop.

 #### func (*Parser) Done

 ```go
 func (p *Parser) Done() (Phrase, PhraseFunc)
 ```
+Done is a PhraseFunc that is used to indicate that there are no more phrases to
+parse.

 #### func (*Parser) Error

 ```go
 func (p *Parser) Error() (Phrase, PhraseFunc)
 ```
+Error represents an error state for the phraser.

+The error value should be set in Parser.Err and then this func should be called.

 #### func (*Parser) Except

 ```go
 func (p *Parser) Except(types ...TokenType) bool
 ```
+Except will Accept a token that is not one of the types given.
+Returns true if
+it Accepted a token.

 #### func (*Parser) ExceptRun

 ```go
 func (p *Parser) ExceptRun(types ...TokenType) TokenType
 ```
+ExceptRun will keep Accepting tokens as long as they do not match one of the
+given types.

+It will return the type of the token that made it stop.

 #### func (*Parser) Get

 ```go
 func (p *Parser) Get() []Token
 ```
+Get retrieves a slice of the Tokens that have been read so far.

 #### func (*Parser) GetPhrase

 ```go
 func (p *Parser) GetPhrase() (Phrase, error)
 ```
+GetPhrase runs the state machine and retrieves a single Phrase and possibly an
+error

 #### func (*Parser) Len

 ```go
 func (p *Parser) Len() int
 ```
+Len returns how many tokens have been read.

 #### func (*Parser) Peek

 ```go
 func (p *Parser) Peek() Token
 ```
+Peek takes a look at the upcoming Token and returns it.

 #### func (*Parser) PhraserState

 ```go
 func (p *Parser) PhraserState(pf PhraseFunc)
 ```
+PhraserState allows the internal state of the Phraser to be set.

 #### type Phrase